anshucodes404/digitalNotes-App/README.md

 1. Download the **MySQL Connector/J** JAR file from the official MySQL website
 2. Add the JAR file to your project's build path.
     - **For IntelliJ IDEA:** Add the sql-connector.jar file to external libraries
-    - **For VS Code:** Create a `lib` folder in the root directory and place the sql-connector.jar file there
+    - **For VS Code:** It has already been done if not present then, Create a `lib` folder in the root directory and place the sql-connector.jar file there

 ### 5. Build and Run